ecg-icas/icas/src/source/reference/put-campaign-linkedads.rst

  * - Content-Type
    - ``application/sellside.campaign.linkedad-v1+json; charset=utf-8``

-Adds a linkedAd to the campaign or overrides ones with same adIds.
+Adds a linkedAd to the campaign or replaces the ones with same adIds.
 If successful, the server responds with `HTTP 200`.

 .. include:: ../examples/put-campaign-linkedads-v1-example.rst
 .. include:: ../examples/put-campaign-linkedads-v1-example2.rst